Meghdut-Mandal/sScripts/README.md

 0. Installing Pritunnel VPN
 1. Installing all the required Software on a Windows server 2019 via chocolaty
-2. Installing office 19
+2. Installing and Activating office 19
-3. Activating Office 19
+3. Fileserver Using Caddy

 To execulte them